Best Balance Bikes in Netherlands 2026

 Hauck Balance N Ride

-Hauck Balance N Ride fits families who want a straightforward 12-inch foam-tyre balance bike that is easy to carry and store.
+Hauck Balance N Ride fits families who want a straightforward foam-tyre balance bike with about 30 cm wheels that is easy to carry and store.
 It is less suited to rougher outdoor paths where air tyres are worth the extra checks.

 Pros